 Venture capital has emerged over the years as a commitment of capital or shareholdings, for the formation and setting up of small scale enterprises at the early stages of their life cycle, since traditional lenders and investors are generally unwilling to invest their funds in entrepreneurial ideas that may seem unique, unknown and risky today.
 The venture capitalist plays a pivotal role when an entrepreneur has a novel idea, but no money; or when investors have money, but no novel ideas.
 Young companies face challenges in accessing finance since limited cash flow and the lack of tangible assets make them unattractive against stringent collateral requirements of commercial banks.
-But we cannot have a naïve view of how venture capital operates.

-Beyond providing funding, venture capitalists also take an active participation in the management of the company.
+However, beyond providing funding, venture capitalists also take an active participation in the management of the company.
 They provide distinctive expertise and qualities of a financier, technology specialist, planner, project manager - effectively partnering with the entrepreneur.
-This involvement is an effective channel through which knowledge and best practices are transferred but it can also be seen as an unwelcome intrusion by a budding entrepreneur of his or her business.
+This involvement is an effective channel through which knowledge and best practices are transferred.